back-jond1992/Coding-basics./DocumentObjectModel.md

 -If the selector matches an ID in document that is used several times (Note that an "id" should be unique within a page and should not be used more than once), it returns the first matching element.

+## innerText

+-The innerText property can be used to write the dynamic text on the html document.
+Here, text will not be interpreted as html text but a normal text.

+-It is used mostly in the web pages to generate the dynamic content such as writing the validation message, password strength etc.

+-Syntax:

+Return the text content of a node:
+        node.innerText

+Set the text content of a node:
+        node.innerText = text

+## innerHTML

+-The innerHTML property sets or returns the HTML content (inner HTML) of an element.

+Syntax:

+Return the innerHTML property:
+        HTMLElementObject.innerHTML

+Set the innerHTML property:
+        HTMLElementObject.innerHTML = text